How Insulation Works In Your Home

-Insulation works by restricting the flow of heat or sound through walls, ceilings or floors.
-Uninsulated homes are at risk of higher heating or cooling costs as they loose valuable heat during winter and gain unwanted heat over summer .
+Insulation works by providing a barrier that restricts the flow of heat or sound through walls, ceilings or floors.
+Homes without insulation can be at risk of higher heating or cooling costs as they lose valuable heat during winter and gain unwanted heat over summer.

-Heat and sound can pass through any material, however, some materials are more resistant than others.
+Heat and sound can pass through any material, however, some materials are more provide more resistance than others.
 While metal, glass and air easily allow the transfer of heat or sound, materials such as animal fur, thick clothing, and even still air, are more resistant.

 Materials known to significantly resist the flow of heat or sound are called insulators or insulation and are installed into ceilings, floors and walls to minimise the need for heating and cooling or to soundproof your home.